elastic/gsoc/readme.md

 #### Brief Explanation

-Packetbeat uses libpcap (via gopacket), to recive, filter and process packets from network devices.
+Packetbeat uses libpcap (via gopacket), to receive, filter and process packets from network devices.
 Instead of relying on libpcap, it would be nice to have a pure go based implementation, providing packet sniffing and filtering capabilities for multiple platforms.